 When you open the moist bread, the vanilla custard flows over, and when you take a bite, it’s like heaven.

-- 250 g bread flour
+- 250 g bread dough

 - 30 g sugar

 - 1 egg yolk

 - 3 egg yolks

 - 10 g bread flour